-Blue shading and 'CV' notation = provision approved or drafting suggested by the court.
+Blue shading and 'CV' notation denote a provision approved by the court in its various decisions (with tracked changes retained).

-Blue shading and 'Consent Orders' notation = the appeal(s) having been allowed the court has ordered, by consent, that the proposed Southland Water and Land Plan be amended as set out in Annexure 5.
+Blue shading and 'Consent Orders' notation = the appeal(s) having been allowed the court has made orders by consent.

 Resource Management Act 1991